arangodb/docs/3.7/graphs-smart-graphs-management.md

     have this attribute set and it has to be a string.
 Edges derive the attribute from their connected vertices.
   - `isDisjoint` (bool, optional):
-    If set to true, a DisjointSmartGraph will be created.
+    If set to true, a Disjoint SmartGraph will be created.
 This flag is not editable after creation.
 Default: false.

 The creation of a graph requires the name and some SmartGraph options.